Glycogen synthase: Regulation

 The control of glycogen synthase is a key step in regulating glycogen metabolism and glucose storage.
 Glycogen synthase is directly regulated by glycogen synthase kinase 3 (GSK-3), AMPK, protein kinase A (PKA), and casein kinase 2 (CK2).
-Each of these protein kinases lead to phosphorylated and catalytically inactive glycogen synthase.
+Each of these protein kinases leads to phosphorylated and catalytically inactive glycogen synthase.
 The phosphorylation sites of glycogen synthase are summarized below.

 For enzymes in the GT3 family, these regulatory kinases inactivate glycogen synthase by phosphorylating it at the N-terminal of the 25th residue and the C-terminal of the 120th residue.
 Glycogen synthase is also regulated by protein phosphatase 1 (PP1), which activates glycogen synthase via dephosphorylation.
 PP1 is targeted to the glycogen pellet by four targeting subunits, GM, GL, PTG and R6.
 These regulatory enzymes are regulated by insulin and glucagon signaling pathways.

 Clinical significance

 Mutations in the GYS1 gene are associated with glycogen storage disease type 0.
 In humans, defects in the tight control of glucose uptake and utilization are also associated with diabetes and hyperglycemia.
 Patients with type 2 diabetes normally exhibit low glycogen storage levels because of impairments in insulin-stimulated glycogen synthesis and suppression of glycogenolysis.
 Insulin stimulates glycogen synthase by inhibiting glycogen synthase kinases or/and activating protein phosphatase 1 (PP1) among other mechanisms.